jyz5257/yolo-training-detection/README.md

 ### Running on ROS
+Open a terminal, and run your camera package first.
+Lauch the image to topic and the image format has to be raw image.
-Open the terminal, and go into the launch folder inside the darknet_ros folder.
+Open another terminal, and go into the launch folder inside the darknet_ros folder.
 Enter the following command:
 ```
 $ roslaunch darknet_ros.launch
 ```